-If you’re traveling from New York to Istanbul with an 8-hour layover in London Heathrow, here’s how it works in practice.
+If you’re traveling from New York to Istanbul with an 8-hour layover in London Heathrow, here’s how it works.

 Although immigration is normally quite quick, this airport is one of the largest in the world, so expect huge lines.
 Heathrow provides baggage storage, but because you’ve checked your luggage all the way through, you won’t need to set aside time to store and retrieve it.
 Allow 2 hours for preparation.

-Fortunately, once you finally reach the station, the Heathrow Express operates non-stop every 15 minutes to Paddington Station in Central London, and the journey takes only 15 minutes but allows for 30 minutes.
+Fortunately, once you finally reach the station, the Heathrow Express operates non-stop every 15 minutes to Paddington Station in Central London.
+The journey takes only 15 minutes but allows for 30 minutes.

-Remember you’ll need to get back to Heathrow at least two hours before your flight.
-This will allow you to get through security and reach your gate in plenty of time.
+Remember you must return to Heathrow at least two hours before your flight.
+This will allow you to get through security and reach your gate quickly.
 Tack on around 2 hours Plus.
 Total time: 4.5 hours, but if you’re extra cautious, add another hour to accommodate delays.

 There are now 3 hours left to explore London.
 Crikey.
-If you arrived at a different London airport, such as Stansted, you’d have to allow for an even lengthier direct train journey (up to an hour) further reducing your time in London to the point where staying at the airport might seem less unpleasant.
-It all relies on how you want to use your free time.
+Suppose you arrive at a different London airport, such as Stansted.
+In that case, you’d have to allow for an even lengthier direct train journey (up to an hour), further reducing your time in London to the point where staying at the airport might seem less unpleasant.
+It all depends on how you want to use your free time.

 See Related: How to Hike the Heart of Wales Line Trail